1962 Myers Brothers 200: Race report

 The winner was Johnny Allen, who scored his first win by defeating Rex White by six seconds.
-While Rex White started the first 22 laps of the race with a commanding lead, Johnny Allen must have been racing real hard because gained the lead on lap 23 and he never lost the lead for the remaining 178 laps of the race.
+While Rex White started the first 22 laps of the race with a commanding lead, Johnny Allen was able to win because he gained the lead on lap 23 and he never lost the lead for the remaining 178 laps of the race.
 After the race, the total prize winnings given out to all the drivers were $3985 USD ($ when adjusted for inflation).
 Notable speeds for this race were: 45.466 mi per hour for the race winner's speed and 48.179 mi per hour for the pole position speed.

 This was only time anyone has won a NASCAR Cup Series race using the #58 as their racing number.
 Notable crew chiefs on attendance for this race were Herman Beam, Bud Allman and Bud Moore.

 The transition to purpose-built racecars began in the early 1960s and occurred gradually over that decade.
 Changes made to the sport by the late 1960s brought an end to the "strictly stock" vehicles of the 1950s.